citusdata/citus/src/backend/distributed/README.md

 The COPY ..
 TO command is used to dump the data from a table, or to get the output of a query in CSV format.
 The COPY (SELECT ..)
 TO syntax does not use any special logic.
 PostgreSQL’s implementation will plan and execute the query in the usual way, and Citus will intercept queries on distributed tables.
 That means these commands do not use COPY internally to query the shards.
 Instead, the results of the query are buffered in a tuple store and then converted to CSV.

 The COPY distributed_table TO .. syntax will typically return a lot of data and buffering it all in a tuplestore would cause issues.
 Therefore, Citus uses the process utility hook to propagate the COPY distributed_table TO .. command to each shard one by one.
-If the user asked for a header, it is only requested from the first shard.
+The output is forwarded directly to the client.
+If the user asked for a header, it is only requested from the first shard to avoid repeating it for each shard.

 ## INSERT..SELECT